WebAhead/client-token-auth/README.md

    - it should take the `token` as an argument
    - then fetch the logged in user from `/users/me`
    - with the token in the authorization header of the request
-1. When the page loads get the token from localStorage
+1. In `app.js` get the token from localStorage
 1. If there is a token use `getUser` to fetch the user details
 1. When you receive the user response update the page with the welcome message (just like after logging in)